Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/deploy-spring-boot-java-app-on-kubernetes.md

 >
 > `docker push wingtiptoysregistry.azurecr.io/gs-spring-boot-docker`

-## Create a Kubernetes Cluster on ACS using the Azure CLI
+## Create a Kubernetes Cluster on AKS using the Azure CLI

 1. Create a Kubernetes cluster in Azure Container Service.
 The following command creates a *kubernetes* cluster in the *wingtiptoys-kubernetes* resource group, with *wingtiptoys-containerservice* as the cluster name, and *wingtiptoys-kubernetes* as the DNS prefix:
    ```azurecli